Automatic Network Planning with Digital Radio Twin: The AutoPlan Algorithm

 \section{The AutoPlan Algorithm}

 In this section, we summarize the workflow of the \emph{AutoPlan} algorithm in Alg.~\ref{alg:algorithm1}.
 Overall, the algorithm takes the input of 3D terrain of the geographic region and the location of deployed base stations $\hat{\mathcal{B}}$, and generates the output of the location of the $N$ additional base stations.
-In the stage of digital radio twinning, it observes the real-world RSRPs $\hat{\mathbf{r}}$ from crowdsourced mobile users, and updates the material of buildings.
+In the digital radio twinning stage, it observes real-world RSRPs $\hat{\mathbf{r}}$ from crowdsourced mobile users and updates the building materials.
 Specifically, it iteratively calculates the loss function by comparing the real-world RSRPs with the simulated RSRPs from the simulator, and performs multiple gradient descent steps.
-In the stage of network planning, it iteratively search the location of the next base station by 1) selecting a base station location (i.e., maximizing the EI acquisition function); 2) querying the DRT to obtain the network performance; and 3) updating the GP surrogate model with new observation.
+In the stage of network planning, it iteratively searches the location of the next base station by 1) selecting a base station location (i.e., maximizing the EI acquisition function); 2) querying the DRT to obtain the network performance; and 3) updating the GP surrogate model with new observations.